dkhutch/AndersonAcceleration/README.md

 See LICENSE.txt for licensing information.

-## Modifications by David Hutchinson 2024-Dec-11
+## Modifications by David Hutchinson 2025-Mar-05

 ### In the matlab folder
 Added the following files:
-1. age_run.m : for running the algorithm.
+1. make_wet3d.m : creates the wet3d and surf2d masks
+2. wombat_run.m : runs the AA algorithm on the WOMBAT tracers
-2. g_age.m : the wrapper function that reads model output and sets a new run going
+3. g_wombat.m : wrapper function that reads from and writes to restart files for the model.
+Also sets a new run going.

 Modified the original function:
 1. AndersonAcceleration.m : Small changes made to Khatiwala's function to be compatible with my setup.